-TuitionPay Payment Plan.
-The TuitionPay Payment Plan administered by Sallie Mae allows term charges to be paid in monthly installments over several months.
-To enroll in a payment plan online, visit tuitionpay.salliemae.com/smu and click on "Enroll Now."
-For questions or help with the online enrollment process, contact Sallie Mae at 800-635-0120.
+SMU Monthly Payment Plan.
+The SMU TuitionPay Payment Plan administered by Sallie Mae allows term charges to be paid in monthly installments over several months.
+Students can enroll in a payment plan through the "Enroll Now" link at tuitionpay.salliemae.com/smu.
+Sallie Mae consultants are available at 800-635-0120 to answer questions or help with the online enrollment process.

 Four-Year Single Payment Plan.
 The Four-Year Single Payment Plan allows families to avoid the effects of tuition and fee increases by paying for four years in one single payment (four times the first-year tuition and fees).

-For more information about this plan, contact: Division of Enrollment Services Southern Methodist University PO Box 750181 Dallas TX 75275-0181 214-768-4635
+Questions should be addressed to the Division of Enrollment Services, Southern Methodist University, PO Box 750181, Dallas TX 75275-0181; phone: 214-768-4267.